 In this article, we’ll take a closer look at the reasons why you need to back up your WordPress site.
 Then we’ll talk about the different types of backups and help you decide which method works best for you.
 Let’s get to work!

-Why you might need to restore your website
+Why you might need to restore a WordPress backup

 Every website can benefit from having multiple recent backups that you’d be able to restore from.
 Those saved files are your safety net in case something goes wrong, which if you run a website, you know will happen sooner or later.